-Japanese Milk Bread, or Shokupan, is possibly the best version of soft white bread!
-Known for its milky-sweet taste and pillowy softness, it’s enjoyed daily in Japan as breakfast toast and sandwich bread.
-If you’ve been searching for the perfect milk bread recipe, you’re in luck today.
-Here, I’ll show you two different styles: One with a rounded top and one with a flat top.
+Japanese Milk Bread is possibly the best version of soft white bread!
+With a milky-sweet taste and pillowy softness, shokupan is enjoyed daily in Japan as breakfast toast and in sandwiches.
+Here‘s the perfect milk bread recipe in two styles: rounded top and flat top.

-This recipe makes a really delicious loaf.
-I’ve given this bread to my Japanese and non-Japanese friends, and they all highly approve of the results.
+This recipe makes a delicious loaf.
+I’ve given this bread to my Japanese and non-Japanese friends, who all highly approve of the results.
 I hope you will, too.

-Before I begin, I’d like to give you a heads up: Both this blog post and my recipe are long, but for good reasons.
-It is easy for the beginner home baker to follow along and you’ll find all the tips needed to make the best shokupan.
+Before I begin, I’d like to inform you: This blog post and my recipe are long, but for good reasons.
+It is easy for the beginner home baker to follow along, and you’ll find all the tips to make the best shokupan.

 Precision is required for a successful outcome.
 Those few grams of liquid or dry ingredients do make a difference.
-For this recipe, you may need to buy some special kitchen and baking tools that you do not have yet.
-I’m confident that you’ll fall in love with this bread as I have, and that you’ll find these tools worth purchasing.
-You may end up making this bread monthly, if not weekly like me!
+You may need to buy some special kitchen and baking tools you do not have yet for this recipe.
+I’m confident you’ll fall in love with this bread as I have and find these tools worth purchasing.
+You may make this bread monthly, if not weekly, like me!

 Table of Contents

 - My Past Disappointment and Mistakes